sts10/orchard-street-wordlists/readme.markdown

 ## Orchard Street Long List

-Our standard wordlist of 17,576 words.
-Gives a robust 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.
+The [Orchard Street Long List](lists/orchard-street-long.txt) is a 17,576-word list.
+It provides a robust 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.

 ```text
 List length               : 17576 words